 The best thing you can do is to ensure every content page has a CTA that takes the customer to the Schedule Service page.
 A customer should be able to get to the Schedule Service page just by clicking on a button rather than digging through your menu.

 As for content on this page, you don’t need a ton here.
-There will be so many links pointing toward the page that search engines like Google will know what to do with it without 1000 words of content.
-Often, you’ll see this page and your Service Department ranking well.
+There will be so many links pointing toward the page that search engines like Google will know what to do with it without 1,000 words of content.
+As a result, you’ll often see this page and your Service Department page ranking well.